 When the MS3Pro is not controlling ignition, you will need to send it a tach signal on the CKP In white wire.
+The MS3Pro Ultimate adds an optoisolated input to trigger off the negative terminal of the coil - note that this is not available with the original MS3Pro or the MS3Pro EVO.
 Examples of acceptable signals that you CAN use to trigger the MS3Pro include:

-- Electronic distributor pickups - The tach output terminal of an MSD or other capacitive discharge ignition box - IMPORTANT NOTE: The negative terminal of the coil CANNOT be used, as the coil flyback voltage is too high and WILL DAMAGE the MS3Pro circuitry!!!
+- Electronic distributor pickups - The tach output terminal of an MSD or other capacitive discharge ignition box - For MS3Pro Ultimate only, the negative terminal of the ignition coil when not using a capacitive discharge ignition